lozovoyv/my-chia-farm/README.md

 Also, you can set up apache/nginx web server pointing to `my-chia-farm/public`.

+## First run

+After you installed and launched My Chia Farm go to `settings` page and set `Chia installation path`.

+Next go to `jobs` page and configure your desired settings, events and start points.
+Each worker doing the job will fire events configured for this one to entry system.
+And all jobs will listen to those events and start desired number of workers.

+And finally open `dashboard` and click play button on job you want to run.

+I hope it seems intuitive.
+Later I will create wiki with full description.

 ## Bugs and issues

 - There is no user input validation yet on jobs configurations.
 Please, check yourself.